 To open a file, we need to know the path to the file.
 We will now

-open and read the file worldcitites.csv
+open and read the file worldcities.csv located in your data

-data package.
+package.
 In your data package the data folder is in the

-directory.
+data/ directory.
 We can construct the relative path to the

-file using the os.path.join()
+file using the os.path.join() method.

 data_pkg_path = 'data'